USEFUL INFORMATION FOR YOUR STAY IN ITALY

 1. SELF DECLARATION AFFIDAVIT AND IBAN

-In order to complete the declaration, you will need the Italian Tax Code and an Italian Bank Account/Poste Italiane account (with the IBAN number).
+In order to complete the declaration, you will need the Italian Tax Code and an Italian Bank Account/Poste Italiane account (with IT IBAN number).

 2. THE ITALIAN TAX CODE

 The Italian Tax Code (Codice Fiscale) is an alphanumeric code of 16 characters freely issued by the Italian Revenue Agency (Agenzia delle Entrate - www.agenziaentrate.gov.it) to identify Italian citizens and foreign residents when dealing with public offices or administration.
-The request can be made at any Local Offices of the Italian Internal Revenue Service (www.agenziaentrate.gov.it/strumenti/mappe/).
+You can apply for the Italian tax code at any Local Office of the Italian Internal Revenue Service bringing with you your valid passport.
+You will be asked to fill out a request form.
+Please, be very careful when indicating your personal data.

 You need to have your own “Italian Tax Code” to: